cmbartschat/itch/README.md

 `itch prune` - Delete branches that have no pending changes

+`itch rename newname` - Rename the current branch to "newname"

 `itch split` - Duplicate the current branch with a placeholder name

 `itch split mybranch` - Duplicate the current branch as "mybranch"